 Housing costs in Littleton are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

-Littleton is a decidedly white-collar city, with fully 87.05% of the workforce employed in white-collar jobs, well above the national average.
+Littleton is a decidedly white-collar city, with fully 85.25% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Littleton is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Littleton who work in office and administrative support (13.62%), management occupations (12.51%), and sales jobs (11.53%).
+There are especially a lot of people living in Littleton who work in management occupations (13.32%), sales jobs (11.83%), and office and administrative support (11.39%).

 Also of interest is that Littleton has more people living here who work in computers and math than 95% of the places in the US.

+Littleton is a very ethnically-diverse city.
 The people who call Littleton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Littleton residents report their race to be White, followed by Asian.
 Littleton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.86% of the city’s residents.
-Important ancestries of people in Littleton include Irish, English, Italian, and Swedish.
+People of Hispanic or Latino origin account for 13.85% of the city’s residents.
+Important ancestries of people in Littleton include German, Irish, English, Italian, and Polish.

 The most common language spoken in Littleton is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.